Kennebec Leadership Institute

-When: February 2nd and 3rd. to May 8th, 2013.
+When: February 1st to May 7th, 2014.
 The Institute includes two weekends, four full-day sessions, and eight evening

 classes.
 This 80-hour program is worth 8 CEU Credits.
 The University of Maine at Augusta will award credit for SSC 317 Leadership Seminar upon